 Selecting a Color

 White and off-white hues, such as cream, beige, and eggshell, are classics that fit almost any existing color palette.
 If you go with solid-colored sheets, contrasting them against the wall or headboard color is a stylish option.
-Patterned bedding and linens are another popular choice, though concentrating too much printed fabric in one place can be hard on the eye.
-Instead, dress up your bed by balancing large, dramatic patterns with solid colors and subtle prints.
+Patterned bedding and linens are another popular choice, though concentrating too much-printed fabric in one place can be hard on the eye.
+Instead, dress up your bed by balancing large, dramatic patterns with solid colors and subtle prints, such as: